patrickswijgman/lsp-extra.nvim/README.md

   -- Not needed if you have already have a completion plugin like cmp or blink.cmp. completion = {
     autotrigger = true,
-    -- Contains an extra option to trigger the completion menu on all characters, normally -- it only triggers when pressing the dot character (depends on the language server). trigger_on_all_characters = true,
+    -- Contains an extra option to trigger the completion menu on all characters.
+Normally -- it only triggers when pressing the dot character (depends on the language server). trigger_on_all_characters = true,
   },